 Can I take a guest on my National Trust membership?

-You can bring a guest with you if you have an individual life membership; otherwise, they’ll need to either pay to visit or also become a member.
+If your membership card says “+ guest” on it, then you can bring a guest with you.
+Otherwise, they’ll need to either pay to visit or also become a National Trust member.

 Can I get a second National Trust car sticker?

 You can.
 You just have to contact the National Trust to request a second car sticker so that you can swap cars or add your sticker to a new car if that’s the case.
 But you’ll still need a valid membership card!

 Can National Trust members visit English Heritage sites for free?